vascoalramos/portfolio/content/projects/dim-x.md

 showInProjects: true
 ---

-An implementation of a language capable to compute the task of dimensional analysis (an important issue of the physic's domain).
+An implementation of a language capable to compute the task of dimensional analysis (an important issue of the physics domain).